 With the success of the Centennial Exhibition under its belt, the Jahrhunderthalle was to host an even more intriguing exhibition following World War II.
 Renamed 'Hala Ludowa' (the People’s Hall), the exhibition centre became the site of the People’s Republic of Poland’s ‘Recovered Territories Exhibition’.
 The most expensive and publicised propaganda event in the history of Poland, in the many decades following 1948’s Recovered Territories Exhibition and the coinciding International Congress of Intellectuals, the Centennial Hall complex continued to occasionally host large-scale events, but until recently hadn’t really lived up to its UNESCO-listed reputation for locals and tourists alike, with busloads of the latter often standing in front of the concrete monstrosity wondering how difficult it would be to get the pants they're wearing to qualification for the once exclusive list.

 However, that’s no longer the case.
-Following a large-scale renovation, Centennial Hall's exterior has been scrubbed clean and the interior now features multimedia exhibits that transform the structure from a dubious photo-op to a bonafide tourist attraction.
-The new permanent exhibit involves lots of touch screen displays, interactive games and activities, and includes virtual reality headsets that allow you to join architect Max Berg on a tour of building, even flying over it and the neighbouring area (including the Iglica!).
-In addition to exhibits, the performance hall itself can also now be visited individually.
+Following a large-scale renovation, Centennial Hall's exterior has been scrubbed clean and the interior now features multimedia exhibits that transform the structure from a dubious photo-op to a bona fide tourist attraction.
+The new permanent exhibit involves lots of touchscreen displays, interactive activities and virtual reality headsets that allow you to join architect Max Berg on a tour of building, even flying over it and the neighbouring area (including the Iglica!).
+In addition to the exhibits, the main performance hall itself can also now be visited individually.
 Visit their website for more information.